abhijithneilabraham/abhijithneilabraham/README.md

 ![](https://media.tenor.com/images/76ddd52c083db7ed839874e3e28a8119/tenor.gif)
 -->

-🔭 Although I have worked on a lot of AI areas, I don't believe the world of engineering has limited its wonders to one micro niche.
-Talk to me about anything and I will be curious.
+🔭 I love engineering anything.
+Talk to me about software, hardware, AI, Non-AI, anything, I will be curious.

 ⚡ If collaborations are something you're interested in:
 📫 Reach me at abhijithneilabrahampk@gmail.com or [LinkedIn](https://www.linkedin.com/in/abhijith-neil-abraham-765165141/. )